Elizabeth Dickson

-Elizabeth Dickson or Elizabeth Dalzac (c.
-1793 – 30 April 1862) was a British woman who raised the British public profile of the Christian white slaves held in north Africa by the Barbary Slave Trade.
+Elizabeth Dickson (born Elizabeth Dalzel; c.
+1793 – 30 April 1862) was a British abolitionist who spent her life campaigning on behalf of white slaves who were enslaved by the Barbary slave trade.

 Life

-Elizabeth Dalzac was born in Ghana in about 1793.
-Her father had been sent to Africa as a doctor but he turned to trading slaves in his spare time.
-One later source presumes her mother to have been "a wench".
-Her father rose to be governor of Cape Coast Castle and he wrote an apology for the slave trade called The History of Dahomy.
+Elizabeth Dalzel was born in Gold Coast in c.
+1793.
+Her father, Archibald Dalzel, was a Scotsman who was then serving as governor of the Committee of Merchants of the Gold Coast, having first arrived in West Africa in 1763 as a surgeon.
+One later source presumes Elizabeth's mother to have been "a [white] wench".
+Archibald was a slave trader and purchased two slave ships in 1804 and 1805 respectively.

-Elizabeth was sent on a visit to her brother, Edward in Algiers.
+Elizabeth was sent to visit her brother Edward in Algiers.
 She was a teenager but her brother was an agent and consul for the Portuguese government.
-She was alarmed to hear of the white slaves captured by the Barbary pirates.
+She was alarmed to hear of the white slaves enslaved by Barbary corsairs as part of the Barbary slave trade.
 The pirates there had Christian prisoners from Spain, France, Portugal and Britain.
-Together with those at Tripoli and Tunis there were thousands of captive slave.
-Dalzac's letters to British journalists attracted the attention of the Knights Liberators and Anti-Piratical Society.
+Together with those at Tripoli and Tunis there were thousands of captive slaves.
+Elizabeth's letters to British journalists attracted the attention of the Knights Liberators and Anti-Piratical Society.
 This organisation awarded her with membership and a gold medal.

-The plight of these people was taken up by the politician Henry Brougham in the British Parliament and in August 1826 the slave trade in Algiers was obliged to release 3,000 Christian slaves following the Bombardment of Algiers by a force led by Lord Exmouth.
+The plight of these slaves was taken up by the MP Henry Brougham in the British Parliament and in August 1816 the Regency of Algiers was forced to release 3,000 Christian slaves following the bombardment of Algiers by an Anglo-Dutch fleet led by Lord Exmouth.
 By this time Dalzel had married John Dickson and she was a mother to at least one of the six children she is known to have had.

-Dickson died a widow in Tripoli in 1862.
+Dickson died a widow in Tripoli on 30 April 1862.